SolbiatiAlessandro/TODAG/docs/development.rst

 -> put comments on the day, like the mood comments feature of datastudio?
 -> track productivity, should integrate some chrome extension like toby.
 When I am working on the task am I actually working on the task or I got distracted by workpalce and so on
 -> add count of tasks per day
+-> for productivity is really interesting to intergrate chrome activity logger -> also before come oana try to put metrics that I can use when I am with her

 ITERATION A
 ====